 Cobalt Blue (PB28)

 AJ’s Cobalt is a lovely color with slight granulation, but it was often unpredictable when drying and chronically speckled even on artist-grade papers.
 (You can see this effect in the swatch above.)
-I’m just too smitten with M. Graham’s cobalt to cherish this one.
 However, since a 37 ml tube currently costs less than $25, which is an excellent value for cobalt, I think it's worth a try.

 Green Gold (PY129)

 I'm currently using M. Graham’s weird and wonderful Azo green, which is the same pigment, so American Journey has some competition.
 However, when I’m not on guard against this usurper, I like it a lot.
+Like REALLY a lot.
 It paints silky smooth and mixes well.
-And since it’s spot on the exact same color as MG's Azo, if I end up keeping this pigment in my palette, AJ's 37 ml price will more than likely win me over.
+And since it’s spot on the exact same color as MG's Azo, AJ's 37 ml price will certainly win me over.

 Joe’s Yellow (PY154), Red (PY254), Blue (PB15) & Green (PG7)